Table of Contents

 Burning mouth syndrome treatment

-There isn’t a specific cure for burning mouth syndrome.
+There is no specific cure for burning mouth syndrome.
 The best thing you can do is address your symptoms.
-Treatment is based on your symptoms and severity.
+Treatment is based on your symptoms, their severity, and the underlying cause.
 Possible treatment options include:

 If your doctor thinks a certain medicine is causing BMS, they might suggest switching to a new one.